isomerpages/mindef-cmpb-temp/index.md

       announcement_items:
         - title: Getting to CMPB from Cashew MRT station
           date: 08 August 2025
-          announcement: From Cashew MRT Station, take Exit A and cross the linkbridge for a quick 5-minute walk to CMPB.
+          announcement: From Cashew MRT station, take Exit A and cross the linkbridge for a quick 5-minute walk to CMPB.
           link_text: ""
           link_url: ""